vectorlang/vector/docs/final/language-tutorial.md

       return 0;
     }

-In this example, `@reduce` returns the sum of the input array.
+In this example, `reduce` returns the sum of the input array.

 ####2.9.3 pfor